tsherif/space-shooter.c/README.md

 Description
 -----------
-`space-shooter.c` is a cross-platform, top-down 2D space shooter written in standard C11 using only system libraries (with system libraries defined as anything included in the C standard library or supported operating systems). `space-shooter.c` has been tested on Windows 10, Ubuntu Linux 16.04, Chrome 103 and Firefox 103.
+`space-shooter.c` is a cross-platform, top-down 2D space shooter written in standard C11 using only platform libraries (with platform libraries defined as anything included in the C standard library or supported platforms). `space-shooter.c` has been tested on Windows 10, Ubuntu Linux 16.04, Chrome 103 and Firefox 103.
 This project drew heavy inspiration from [Handmade Hero](https://handmadehero.org/) and [pacman.c](https://github.com/floooh/pacman.c).

 The design and architecture of `space-shooter.c` is described [here](./ARCHITECTURE.md).